 The bottom of the Pixelbook Go is ribbed to allow you to grip it more easily.
-Whether you like the bold appearance or not is a matter of preference, but as a self-confessed klutz I was personally a big fan.
+Whether you like the bold appearance or not is a matter of preference, but as a self-confessed klutz, I was a big fan.
 It’s also comfortable to use and doesn’t feel strange in your lap.
 I did find on occasion that the Chromebook got a little on the hot side, though not to the point where it affected performance.

 Both the top and bottom of the screen have quite large bezels that limit the display ever so slightly.
-Perhaps for future models Google should look at maximising this space for a better viewing experience.
+Perhaps for future models, Google should look at maximising this space for a better viewing experience.

 You also get a touchscreen with the Pixelbook.
-Personally I didn’t find a lot of use for it - especially as this Chromebook can’t transform into a tablet option.
+Personally, I didn’t find a lot of use for it - especially as this Chromebook can’t transform into a tablet option.
 However, if you enjoy design-based apps or the odd game that utilises touchscreen, you may find otherwise.

-On the top of the screen you get a 1080p webcam - almost unheard of on cheaper Chromebooks.
-The quality on the video is really decent, and the built-in microphone gives crisp audio quality.
+On the top of the screen, you get a 1080p webcam - almost unheard of on cheaper Chromebooks.
+The quality of the video is really decent, and the built-in microphone gives crisp audio quality.
 If you’re big on your video calls and conferences (who isn’t at the moment?), then the Pixelbook Go is definitely a good choice.
 Should you want to take a snap, then the camera has a resolution of 2Mp.

 Ports wise, you only get two USB-C slots (this device uses USB-C charging) and a headphone jack.
 The lack of USB-A and HDMI means that the bottom half of the Chromebook is quite slim which is a plus, but just keep in mind that if you need these inputs you’ll need to purchase external adaptors.